 Let me show you how.

-Page Clarity: On-Page SEO Analysis
+How Page Clarity Facilitates On-Page SEO Analysis at Scale

 Page Clarity lets you view and manage the list of URLs from your site that you wish to focus on for search optimization.